The GSE/GSM Ratings

 Personnel in this rating must have mechanical ability, manual dexterity and normal color perception.
 They should also have experience working with machines, in electronics/electrical fields and have had some courses in physics.

 Gas Turbine Systems Technicians usually work in engine rooms or shops that may be hot and noisy aboard many types of modern ships.
 At shore they may work at major repair or training facilities.
 Work is physical and analytical (trouble-shooting) for electronic and mechanical components.
-GS ASVAB Test score requirements.
+GS ASVAB Test score requirement.

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associate's degree categories for courses taken in this rating on technical mathematics, applied physics, gas turbines and blueprint reading.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associates degree categories for courses taken in this rating on technical mathematics, applied physics, gas turbines and blueprint reading.